JOTworks/AgeOfPython/README.md

     - [ ] refactor out struct init asignment of +0
 - [ ] optimize goal usage
     - [ ] dealocate when out of scope
-- [ ] add predefined ai numbers
+- [X] add predefined ai numbers
-- [ ] Add printout of rule number and goal useage
+- [X] Add printout of rule number and goal useage
-- [ ] Add backwards compatability

 <p align="right">(<a href="#top">back to top</a>)</p>